ThomArm/snips-skill-orangetv/README.md

-# snips-skeleton-skill
+# Snips-Skill-OrangeTV
-A skeleton Snips skill
+A Snips Skill for OrangeTV